sidewinder040/Rust_User_Enum/README.md

 # Rust Learnings
 ### Goals
-Replecate my C++ Person class, which used a Vector to store the instances, then interate through to output to console.
+Replicate my C++ Person class, which used a Vector to store class instances, then interate through them, outputing them to the console.

 ### Stages
 - [x]  Create an User enumn (Class).